BrainDynamicsUSYD/Distributed_and_dynamical_communication/README.md

 # Distributed_and_dynamical_communication

-Codes for the paper "Distributed and dynamical communication: A mechanism for flexible cortico-cortical interactions and its functional roles in visual attention"
+Code for the paper "Distributed and dynamical communication: A mechanism for flexible cortico-cortical interactions and its functional roles in visual attention"

 ## Structure